Reading time: 5 minutes

 Olivia Shen, Market Lead – New Kiwis, Brand and Insights at Vodafone New Zealand, shares her story from working in large NZ companies.
 Olivia advises, “it is a challenge for Chinese marketers to succeed in the New Zealand market.
 Don’t just compare with the New Zealand local brands in this market.”

-I can understand this with my daily work, as the NZ market is much smaller than the market in China, therefore the business models are also different.
-The key then is to always have your eyes wide open onto the “international” market to make sure your brand will stand out amongst fierce global competition.
+I can understand this with my daily work, as the NZ market is much smaller than the market in China, therefore the cross cultural marketing strategies and business models are also different.
+The key then is to always have your eyes wide open to the “international” market to make sure your brand will stand out amongst fierce global competition.

 Olivia points out that Chinese consumers are “extremely digital”.
 “Chinese consumers are quite used to the ‘one stop service’ from online searching, placing orders, paying via a Chinese payment system (mainly Alipay & WeChat Pay) to the delivery of goods to their places through online stores like Taobao, T-mall, JD and so on.”
 They expect the whole order-to-delivery process to be extremely compact and efficient, with as few steps as possible.